 As part of the Amazon Associate programme, we earn from qualifying purchases.

 Prickly Pear Cactus

-In the American deserts, you can find edible prickly pear cactus, which are commonly eaten in some cuisines such as Mexican.
+In the American deserts, you can find edible prickly pear cacti, which are commonly eaten in some cuisines such as Mexican (ever heard of nopales?).
 Every part of the cactus is edible, including the fruit and pads, making sure you have removed the thorns.
 Cacti can be eaten raw and are a good source of hydration.